planety/prologue/docs/context.md

 # Context

 Context is initialized when a new request enters.
+You can get the information of the whole Context when you are writing handlers.

+You can use attributes of context such as `request`, `response`, `session` and so on.

 ## Context utils